The Difference Between Cooking Pork Shoulder & Pork Butt

 Here are some tips on how to cook or roast pork shoulders right:

-- Barbecue or smoking—the most preferred method by many people, this process involves using low heat for a long time and always done with wood smoke.
+- Barbecue or smoking — smoked pork shoulder is the most preferred way of cooking this cut of meat by many people, this process involves using low heat for a long time and always done with wood smoke.
 This can be achieved in a few ways: tossing soaked hardwood chips onto the charcoal or using logs for your pit.
 It is important to note that the temperature should only be within 225 to 275 degrees.
 Your goal is to get a dark, crusty exterior on the meat.

-- Spit roasting—a pork shoulder slowly rotating on a turnspit is hunger-inducing and very inviting.
+- Spit roasting — a pork shoulder slowly rotating on a turnspit is hunger-inducing and very inviting.
 The meat bastes itself, and you can expect a crisp exterior from the slow cooking.
 Spit roasting is typically done at higher temperatures, approximately 350 to 400 degrees.
-The cooking time is shorter, too.
+The cooking time is shorter, too, even for a whole shoulder roast.

 Cooking Pork Butt